-If you are going to run a mobile dog grooming business, you need to plan for such things as to how far you are willing to travel and what type of vehicle you will use to get there and do the grooming in.
+If you are going to run a mobile dog grooming business, you need to plan for such things as how far you are willing to travel and what type of vehicle you will use to get there and do the grooming.

 You'll also have to factor your gas money and other related expenses into your service prices.

 Usually, it's more expensive to purchase the vehicle at first, but remember that your vehicle payment will be much cheaper than paying rent every month.
 Mobile grooming also gives you the ability to go to your clients instead of having them come to you.
 This alone would certainly give your business a lift over your stationary competition.

 Finally, there's nobody saying you can't start your venture with mobile grooming, scale into doing this at home for certain clients, and eventually expand by renting out or purchasing a building for your own dog grooming salon.
 Do the market research and work on your dog grooming business plan.